 The medium of the internet attracted me.
 I did self-study to know more about the industry and started to think about a web venture.
 People around me once again warned me against investing money in a business.
 Still I launched an entertainment portal and it started to do well.
 Inspired by its success, I thought of launching a bigger business.
 I bet my entire savings in an e-commerce venture in 2011.
 I did not have enough money to make it a big success.
 I thought I would get funding from investors and grow.
 I was slightly late in the market as design and development of the shopping website took time.
 By the time I reached venture capital firms it was too late as they had already funded several similar businesses and refused to back my venture.
 My business was soon faced with large-funded ventures which started to wage a price war to drive small completion out of the market.
 My venture was a failure.
 I learnt the lesson that I should not do something where my strengths like creativity could not be used.
 Later, I changed my business model and started to offer web services to business houses and then it started to do well.

 The failure of the e-commerce venture was a blessing in disguise.
 That sinking feeling of seeing my much-loved venture die a slow death inspired a wave of creativity in my heart.
 I realized failure could teach us a lot and it can also be a great muse.
 By the way, I feel if you want to get instant inspiration then simply fall in love and propose to a beautiful girl, and then get rejected by her.
 It can set you on a great creative journey.
-By the way, I also want to heartily thank all those beautiful girls who mercilessly rejected me in the past and inspired me for years to come.
-I actually pity those people who never become creative as they never face heartbreaks.

 I thought about writing a screenplay for a film as I was a big cinema lover and I realized the potential of that powerful medium of communication.
 I thought that a cartoonist reaches out only to a limited number of people as our nation had a high level of illiteracy.
 I wanted to reach out to the masses with my work.
 I started to write the script of a film.
 Once again my well-wishers gathered around me to give their well meaning advice to me.
 They told me Bollywood was a tough market to crack.
 They told me it thrived on nepotism and neither I was a Khan nor a Kapoor.
 One friend suggested that I needed to befriend daughter of a film producer to make my career in the film industry.
 As usual I disregarded their advices and kept writing the script.
 It was for a comedy film as I realized Bollywood did not have many good comedies.